Jeremy Pena Preview, Player Props: Astros vs. Rangers

 Jeremy Pena At The Plate

-- He has hit a long ball in 7.9% of his games this season, and 1.9% of his trips to the dish.
+- He has hit a home run in 7.9% of his games this year, and 1.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.